about

 There is a strand of music in India known as marg.
 It does not only consist of accumulating a technical repertoire, in the same way that Yoga does not only consist of just learning a number of postures.
 The process involves a variety of subjects all related to cultivating the higher self.
 This is how yoga and the Indian art forms overlap (in case you were wandering what the connection was).
 It is this side of the classical art forms which I am interested in as they lead back to the source.
 My teachers on this path include Pt.
 Ritwik Sanyal who is based in Varanasi, India, the late Pt.
 Rajan Misra,& Pt.
 Sajan Misra, of Banaras Gharana.
 I add to this list someone who indirectly taught me much of the inherent practices of a Hindu in traditional Varanasi, and opened many private and hidden places of worship in the city, the late Shri Updesh Chaturvedi, endearingly known as Pippi Guru.

 After graduating from SOAS in 2001 I furthered my yoga practice by becoming a yoga teacher and this was subsidised by the touring with AMC.
 I have taught in most of the London yoga centres, including The Life Centre and triyoga.
-The teachers who have most influenced my yoga practice and teachings, over the years are Louise Grime, Shandor Remete.
+The yoga teachers who have most influenced my yoga practice and teachings are Louise Grime and Shandor Remete of Shadow Yoga with whom I completed a three year Teacher Training.
+Over the years I have also had teachings from notable teachers such as Shiva Rae, Doug Keller, Rod Stryker, John Evans and Emma Balnaves.
 Since 2015 I have been following my own intuition when it comes to my yoga practice.
 In 2018 I began the formal study of marma therapy with Dr Vasant Lad and now offer it as a which I now practice.

 I have taught both yoga and sound work globally in places such as Australia, Princeton NJ, California, Moscow, Paris, Vienna, Egypt, Cyprus and Saudi Arabia.